ringmesh/RINGMesh/README.txt

 ------------------

 Go to RINGMesh directory, open and save the CMakeOptions.txt.sample file as CMakeOptions.txt.
-To use the graphic components of RINGMesh (visualization of RINGMesh::GeoModel and RINGMesh::MacroMesh) set the variable RINGMESH_WITH_GRAPHICS to TRUE (uncomment the line).
+To use the graphic components of RINGMesh (visualization of RINGMesh::BoundaryModel and RINGMesh::MacroMesh) set the variable RINGMESH_WITH_GRAPHICS to TRUE (uncomment the line).

 To configure RINGMesh launch the configure.bat or by command line: call ./configure.bat.